-The Goldsmith Street development for Norwich City Council (NCC) is not yet finished, but has already won a Housing Design Award (2016) and the CPRE’s Green Build Award (2018).
-It may well scoop more prizes after its final handover later this year.
-However the ground-breaking scheme, situated on the edge of Norwich City Centre, could have been a very different project.
+The Goldsmith Street development for Norwich City Council (NCC) is now multi-award winning, however the ground-breaking scheme, situated on the edge of Norwich City Centre, could have been a very different project.

 When Mikhail Riches Architects won the international RIBA competition in 2008, it was NCC’s intention to sell the site to a local housing provider.
 But a few years later when the project was revived after being put on hold, NCC decided they would like to develop the site themselves and that the housing should be Passivhaus certifiable.

 “The reason for our client’s [NCC] change to Passivhaus is to do with fuel poverty,” says James Turner associate at Mikhail Riches Architects.
 “The Council wants to reduce heating demand.
 This enables tenants to keep warm, have very low heating bills, of around £150 a year for a two-bed house, and the tenant’s ability to pay their rent increases, reducing rent voids for the Council.”

 The Passivhaus standard enables average energy savings of 70% on annual heating bills, which is leading many local authorities to explore its potential for new schemes, NCC among them.
 Comprising 105 Passivhaus dwellings for social rent, of which 40 are two-bed houses, five are four-bed houses and 60 are a mix of one and two bed flats, Goldsmith Street is not only the Council’s most ambitious project, it is also the biggest 100% Passivhaus, 100% social rented housing scheme in the country.